abinit/abinit/doc/tutorial/compilation.md

 In what follows, we will be focusing on the GNU toolchain i.e. *gcc* for C and *gfortran* for Fortran.
 These "sequential" compilers are adequate if you don't need to compile parallel MPI applications.
-The compilation of MPI code indeed requires the installation of additional libraries and specialized wrappers for the compilers (*mpif90* and *mpicc*).
+Indeed, the compilation of MPI code requires the installation of additional libraries and specialized wrappers for the compilers (*mpif90* and *mpicc*).
 This very important case is covered in more details in the next sections.